remstos/practice-github/Readme.md

 - Verify that the url entered by the user is a correct github repo
 - Add logging for Storage and Networking events
 - UnitTests of Storage and Networking architecture
+- Structure the Model / Network layer in a framework
 - Better UI / design.
 - More documentation, and more explanation of the architecture.
 - Better readme.